owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

               Dense.Ndarray.S)))));;

-For the new stack, we can see it is much deeper.
+For the new stack, we can see it is indeed much deeper.

 .. code-block:: ocaml